 These elements are mixed and matched to describe whatever rights the creator wishes to reserve.
 The six standard Creative Commons licenses are

 There is a growing amount of content being released under the creative commons licences.
-This State of the Commons report released late last year shares the staggering growth of this amazing movement:
+This State of the Commons report released in 2017 shares the staggering growth of this amazing movement.

 This makes it much easier to find Creative Commons Licenced content to use, remix and repurpose.
 A great place to start is the Creative Commons powered search, which enables you to search across multiple providers.
 However, for specific resources, check out my Pinterest board for lots of ideas of where to go to find more material.
 Another great resource are those put together by the wonderful people at Smartcopying, and Creative Commons Australia, who have just released excellent resources for educators.